News & Trending Travel News

 Fact checked

-The beauty of staying in a hotel is that you don’t have to do the chores you're normally tasked with at home.
+The beauty of staying in a hotel is the luxury of living differently than at home.
 But that doesn’t mean you should throw basic manners to the wind.

-If you suddenly find yourself traveling more, here are some basic hotel etiquette rules you should always follow.
+If you suddenly find yourself traveling more and you've booked a stay at a hotel, here are some basic etiquette rules you should always follow so that both you and the guests around you have the best time possible.

 If you’re over 50, take advantage of massive travel discounts and trip-planning resources